andreasmhallberg/readingnotes/Baalbaki, 2008. The legacy of the Kitaab.md

 - Most frequent use of the therm *ʿilla* in *Al-Kitāb* is in *xiffa* being the *ʿilla* (cause) for various phonological processes.
 59

-- Farfetched *ʿilal* used to establish the wisdom of the Arabs.
+- Far fetched *ʿilal* used to establish the wisdom of the Arabs.
 66

 ## *Taqdīr* (suppletive insertion)